 Sir Tim Smit KBE is the co-founder of the Eden Project.

-Born in Holland, he read Archaeology and Anthropology at Durham University.
+Dutch-born, he read Archaeology and Anthropology at Durham University.

-Tim worked for ten years in the music industry as composer/producer in both rock music and opera.
+Tim worked for ten years in the music industry as a composer/producer in both rock music and opera.

 In 1987 Tim moved to Cornwall where he met John Nelson and together they ‘discovered’ and then restored the Lost Gardens of Heligan.
 Tim remains a Director of the gardens to the present day.